gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 ### Process bitmaps in Rust library
 While interacting with the remote desktop using the RDP protocol, most of the protocol messages exchanged between the server and a client are related to rendering bitmaps.
 Messages almost always contain compressed data to reduce bandwidth usage and latency.
-Rendering compressed bitmaps on the screen requires uncompressing data first using decompress algorithm.
+Rendering compressed bitmaps on the screen requires uncompressing data first using decompress algorithm and encoding bitmaps into PNG.
- It is the most common operation while using the protocol, so it must execute extermaly fast to provide good user experience.
+While decompression is already done in the Rust library, the encoding of bitmaps is done in the Go client.

-The best performance can be achived be moving the bitmap decompression procdure from the Go client to the faster compiled library written in the Rust language.
-It'll also allow to simplyfy the way we encode and decode PNG tdp messages.
+The best performance can be achieved by moving the PNG encoding procedure from the Go client to the Rust library.
+It'll also simplify the way we encode and decode PNG TDP messages.
-During the tests average time it took to process message (read, process and decompress) when the decompression took place in Go side was around 500μs.
-After moving decompression alogirhm to the Rust library, time it took process message went down to 50μs.
+During the tests, the average time it took to process messages (read, process, decompress, and encode) when the encoding took place in the Go side was around 500μs.
+After moving the encoding of bitmaps into PNGs to the Rust library, the time it took to process a message went down to 50μs.